lfom/AmazfitPaceCalendarWidget/README.md

 This app would be displayed as a widget after you reboot you watch (or the launcher).
 In order to move this widget you will need @Quinny899 's [Springboard Settings](https://forum.xda-developers.com/smartwatch/amazfit/app-springboard-settings-pace-rearrange-t3748651) app since it can't be moved through the phone app.

 ## Source:
-This app is completely based on @Quinny899 's work with small changes , basically just the app layout.
+This app is based on @Quinny899 's work.
 For more follow the XDA topic [[DEV] Create custom home screen pages for the Pace](https://forum.xda-developers.com/smartwatch/amazfit/dev-create-custom-home-screen-pages-pace-t3751731).